ioBroker/ioBroker.js-controller/docs/en/README.md

 ![VIS](../de/media/vis2.png) *Example of a self-created VIS user interface*

 The user has maximum design freedom.
 Prefabricated modules for easy use help the user.
-But not only the display of information is possible.
+However, it is not only possible to display information.
 The control of devices is also quickly implemented via the visualization interface.
 The user interface can be adapted to a wide variety of end devices - from smartphones to wall tablets with touch functions to personal computers - everything can be done with simple drag and drop.

 Simple prefabricated user interfaces can be quickly implemented with the material or HabPanel adapter.